awsdocs/amazon-cloudfront-developer-guide/doc_source/DownloadDistS3AndCustomOrigins.md

 Using CloudFront can be more cost effective if your users access your objects frequently because, at higher usage, the price for CloudFront data transfer is lower than the price for Amazon S3 data transfer\.
 In addition, downloads are faster with CloudFront than with Amazon S3 alone because your objects are stored closer to your users\.

 **Note**
 If you want CloudFront to respect Amazon S3 cross\-origin resource sharing settings, configure CloudFront to forward the `Origin` header to Amazon S3\.
-For more information, see [Caching Content Based on Request Headers](header-caching.md)\.
+For more information, see [Caching content based on request headers](header-caching.md)\.

 If you currently distribute content directly from your Amazon S3 bucket using your own domain name \(such as example\.com\) instead of the domain name of your Amazon S3 bucket \(such as MyAWSBucket\.s3\.us\-west\-2\.amazonaws\.com\), you can add CloudFront with no disruption by using the following procedure\.<a name="migrate-s3-to-cloudfront-process"></a>